getzola/zola/docs/content/documentation/themes/installing-and-using-themes.md

 [configuration file](@/documentation/getting-started/configuration.md).
 The theme name has to be the name of the directory you cloned the theme in.
 For example, if you cloned a theme in `themes/simple-blog`, the theme name to use in the configuration file is `simple-blog`.
+Also make sure to place the variable in the top level of the `.toml` hierarchy and not after a dict like [extra] or [markdown].

 ## Customizing a theme